score-json/json/TSF/trustable/assertions/TA-Analysis.md

 * Are results shown to be reproducible?

-    Answer: The tests can be reproduced on every machine.
+    Answer: It is expected that the tests can be reproduced on every modern sufficiently powerful machine.